LiorKGOW/To_Do_React_Node.js_Express/README.md

-# Lior's ToDo Application
+# Lior's ToDo Application - A Full Stack Application to Manage Tasks

 ## Project Description
+- Client written in React.js using hooks to manage components' state & Axios to handle HTTP requests and responses
-This is a ToDo application written in JavaScript, React, Node.js and Express using MongoDB as a database Supported actions : Create, Update and Delete
+- Server written in JavaScript using Express, Node.js & MongoDB as the database
+- Supporting Create, Update & Delete operations
+- Attaching Postman collection checking the API Server (can be found in the ToDoServer directory)

 ## How To Run This Application
 1. First, insure you have the [Required Prerequisites](https://github.com/LiorKGOW/To_Do_React_Node.js_Express#prerequisites) before continuing to the next step (can be found at the bottom of this readme)